client: Personal Project

 Still from rendered media

-xLights show playback is executed in a companion program called xSchedule, which also allows you to playback video in sync with your light sequences.
+xLights show playback is executed in a companion program called xSchedule, which allows you to playback video in sync with your light sequences.
 Unfortunately Mac development for xSchedule stopped in 2020 and older versions of the software do not run natively on Apple Silicon.
-The application is not able to playback video and lighting sequences without experiencing significant lag when translated through Rosetta 2.
+The application is not able to playback video and lighting sequences without experiencing significant lag when translating through Rosetta 2.